Little League Age:

 AAA League (player pitch):

 AAA level is for boys and girls ages 7-11 that possess the basic fundamentals of throwing, catching, battting, base running, and fielding.
 AAA is designed to give motivated young players an opportunity to improve their skills and knowledge of the game.
 This is the first year of player pitched play.

 The league is formed through a draft after a skills evaluation is conducted to help ensure both player development and balanced competition.
 All AAA level players must be evaluated, even those who played AAA level in the past.
 Evaluations determine the skill level and readiness of a child to play at the AAA league level.
-Professional staff at Seacoast United run the evaluations, allowing for a fair and impartial system.
 Players are asked to run, catch, and throw during the evaluation process.
 There is only 1 evaluation day, and if the player can not attend the evaluation he/she will not be able to play AAA baseball.

 Scores and standing are kept at this level of play.
 There are typically three 1.5 hour events (games/practices) per week.

 The focus of this league is to provide an opportunity for players to develop basic skills as well as gain important game experience in a controlled environment.
 Coaches will pitch to their own players, and after 3 strikes a tee is used.
 Players are provided instructional feedback on baseball fundamentals from coaches during simulated games and practices alike.
 There are no walks or strikeouts.
 Teams meet twice weekly for sessions with an equal division of games and practice.
 No evaluations are required to play AA.